 Walking can also contribute to the Ministry of Health’s recommended amount of physical activity per week for adults and children.

-How does walking regularly help?
+How does regular walking help?

-Regular walking helps reduce the risk of:
+Making walking part of your regular routine helps reduce the risk of:

 It also improves your: